My Childhood Days

-A six-month-old me, weak, fragile and mollycoddled happily playing with my grandmother, unaware of who I was with.
+When I was a six-month-old child, a weak, fragile and mollycoddled me happily played with my grandmother, unaware of who I was with.
 I was born with poor health, and my mom had to leave me with my grandma for better care.
 Barely a year old, I was taken away by my paternal uncle to Kathmandu.
-He named me Jayshree and I am very grateful to him for this name.
+He named me Jayshree, and I am very grateful to him for this name.
 I love to hear greetings like, “Jayshree Hari”, “Jayshree Ram”, or “Jayshree Krishna”.

-I spent my childhood days drawing away mountains, rivers, and coconut trees and a small hut beside the river.
-Every evening I would visit the Ganesh temple, and offer fresh flowers to my deity.
+Like any other child, I spent my childhood days drawing the most common scenery which had mountains, rivers, coconut trees and a small hut beside a river.
+Every evening, I would visit the Ganesh temple, and offer fresh flowers to the deity.
 When we had guests, I would have the privilege of paying homage to Lord Shiva at Pashupatinath, Lord Vishnu’s temple at Budhanilkantha Temple, and other Hindu deities at Bhaktapur and Patan.
-These were my early childhood memories of Sanatana Dharma.
+These were my early childhood memories of the Sanatana Dharma.

 Studying at a convent school, the sisters at St. Mary’s High school would take us to the church every morning to get the lord’s blessing.
-My Fridays were dedicated to the terrace where I would watch people perform mass prayers.
+Fridays were dedicated to the terrace, where I would watch people perform mass prayers.

-I used to often wonder why there were so many gods and why I couldn’t see any of them.
-I had made God confidant and would mostly play temple-temple with my neighborhood friends, Tina and Priyanka.
+I used to often wonder why there were so many gods and why I could not see any of them.
+I had made God my confidant and would mostly play temple-temple with Tina and Priyanka, my friends in the neighbourhood.
 I am still friends with Tina.
 This time of my life was all about prayers, hopscotch, monkey climbing, cycling, dancing, and drawing.

-Born with Rahu Mahadasha is why I had a weak and fragile body leading to poor health.
+Born with Rahu Mahadasha is why I had a weak body leading to poor health.

-At 12, when I was in the 6th grade, I departed from Kathmandu to Birgunj, a small town bordering India, to be with my mom forever.
-My Uncle had gone to Kolkata, and that’s when I had time to sneak out.
+The 10s: At 12, when I was in the sixth grade, I departed from Kathmandu to Birgunj, a small-town bordering India, to be with my mom thereafter.
+My Uncle had gone to Kolkata, and that’s when I had the time to sneak out.
 They came to invite me back, but I wanted to move on.
 My soul was yearning for a higher purpose.
-This time I stood for myself and boldly said I would love to explore better schools for quality education.
-That year I had failed in five subjects out of six.
-The red scores on the report card are still fresh in my memory.
-I moved to Bangalore for superior education and personal growth.
-Here I got united with my grandma again.
+This time, I stood for myself and boldly said I would love to explore better schools for quality education.
+That year, I failed five subjects out of six.
+The red scores that were on the report card are still fresh in my memory.
+I moved to Bengaluru (Bangalore) for superior education and personal growth.
+Here, I got united with my grandma again.
 Once again, I was safe with her, though I was very vulnerable to low scores at school.
-High school is where I was totally out of touch with Sanatana Dharma.
+High school is where I was totally out of touch with the Sanatana Dharma.
 Mornings would be carol singing at Baldwin Girls’ High School and evenings had to be Jain hymns with family.
-Uncle was very particular that we followed Jainism to its core.
+My uncle was very particular that we followed Jainism to its core.
 With no beliefs of my own, I did what he asked me to do.
-Jain hymns were very pleasing, full of forgiveness, gratitude and compassion.
+Jain hymns were very pleasing and full of forgiveness, gratitude and compassion.
 This religion formed the basis of my life.
-At Baldwins, I made two-lifetime friends who are still my besties, Deepika and Vineeta.
+At Baldwins, I made two-lifetime friends, who are still my besties, Deepika and Vineeta.

-To explore Hostel life and change my pattern, I joined Mody Girls’ High School, Rajasthan, for the 11th and 12th grades.
+To explore hostel life and change my pattern, I joined Mody Girls’ High School, Rajasthan, for the 11th and 12th grades.
 This period of my life was all about fashion, friends, fun, and photography.
-I was a bully boy and would gang up with Sapna Baid, Pooja Singh, Swati Jain, Anjana Goenka and Rashmi Singhania, and make fun of other batch mates and would roam around the school as though we owned it.
+I was a bully and would gang up with Sapna Baid, Pooja Singh, Swati Jain, Anjana Goenka and Rashmi Singhania, to make fun of other batchmates.
+We would roam around the school as though we owned it.
 We named ourselves “Aliens” and still maintain the brand name.
-A few of us go out on holidays and meet pretty often.
+A few of us go together on holidays and catch up often.

 By now, an expert at deciding for myself, I was adamant about getting married early.
 Having tied the knot in the final year of B.Com at 19 with dreams of a perfect marriage, I was ready for a new chapter of my life.
 By Grace!
 Siddharth, my husband, helped me pursue my education.
 I topped the income-tax paper in the final year.
 I was confused about what to take up as a full-fledged career.
 Sid appreciated my hard work and persistent nature.
-Seeing my drawing skills, he advised me to join the Animation and Graphic course followed by a job at Paprikaas Animation Studio.
-During my free time, I would do oil on canvas.
+Seeing my drawing skills, he recommended that I join the Animation and Graphics course followed by a job at the Paprikaas Animation Studio.
+During my free time, I would paint oil on canvas.

-2003, I learned the art of meditation under the guidance of Acharya Mahashramanji.
+In 2003, I learned the art of meditation under the guidance of Acharya Mahashraman Ji.
 The practices learned from him have been part of me ever since and helped me immensely during my pregnancy.
 I would chant Bhaktambar and Arham daily for long hours, loudly thinking that my baby would hear all of it.
 He was listening indeed!

-October 2004, Adithya, our son, joined us with a lot of delivery complications.
+In October 2004, Adithya, our son, joined us with a lot of delivery complications.
 I quit my job and chose motherhood as a full-time job.
-I was madly in love with my son, as motherhood is the best experience a woman can have.
-It is absolutely fulfilling.
+Motherhood made me fall madly in love with my son.
+It is the best experience a woman can have and is fulfilling.

-With a 4th-degree perineal tear at childbirth, I had to undergo four major surgeries within eight months of my normal delivery.
+With a fourth-degree perineal tear during childbirth, I had to undergo four major surgeries within eight months of my normal delivery.
 Due to childbirth trauma, I decided not to bear a second child.
 This period of my life was all about romance, Van Gogh paintings, and motherhood.